 Becoming a CPA requires a big time investment and careful planning.
 Furthermore, CPA candidates must meet specific education requirements and also document any accounting work experience.
 Hence, you should understand what is tested on the CPA exam and how the test is administered through test centers.
 Use these tips to earn a CPA license and kick-start a highly rewarding career!

 The American Institute of CPAs (AICPA) decides what is tested on the CPA exam and hires industry professionals and academics to write test questions.
 You’ll take the CPA exam at a test center and it will be graded by the AICPA.

 Now: Passing the exam is one of several requirements to obtain a license to practice public accounting, which means that you are a certified public accountant (CPA).
-You get your license by fulfilling the requirements of your State Board of Accountancy; the website This Way to CPA explains the requirements for each state.
+You get your license by fulfilling the requirements of your State Board of Accountancy; the website NASBA.org explains the requirements for each state.